Ruwanari/bbmgt/README.md

 ## Introduction

 **bbmgt** is a basketball league management system created to efficiently monitor game statistics and rankings for a recent basketball tournament.
-It offers an intuitive interface for tracking game results, player performances, and league standings.
+It exposes a set of apis for tracking game results, player performances, and league standings.

 ## Getting Started